pobeidy1/Experimental-Design-and-Evaluation-of-Deep-Learning-Models-for-COVID-19-Segmentation-and-Detection-/README.md

 | 7   | Mask-Mobile-CA |6.0          | 6.0                 | 6.0                 | 6.0       |   7.0                  | 6.0                    |

 Tables 3-4 showed that Mask-RK3 model which has a ResNet-50-FPN backbone and kernels of size 3 x 3 outperformed the other models at segmenting COVID-19 lessions in CT sliced images.
-We can also observ that the best model for the detection was Mask-CA. Work conducted by [3] reported mAP at Iou=0.5 of 0.623 for the detection of COVID-19 in X-rays with YOLO-v5 network.
+Mask-CA showed the highest performance for the detection of COVID-19.
+Work conducted by [3] reported mAP at Iou=0.5 of 0.623 for the detection of COVID-19 in X-rays with YOLO-v5 network.
 A LSTM network with attention mechanism has achieved an mAP 0.4469 at IoU range[0.5:0.05:0.95] for segmentation of COVID-19 lession in the lungs [4].
-In this work experiments Exp-02 to Exp-06 presented mAP at IoU=0.5 starting from 0.7138 and mAP at IoU range [0.5:0.05:0.95] from 0.3639 to 0.56677 for the segmentationof COVID-19.
+The models in this work achieved mAP at IoU=0.5 starting from 0.7138 and mAP at IoU range [0.5:0.05:0.95] from 0.3639 to 0.5695 for the segmentation of COVID-19.
 In addition, all models achieved mAP at IoU=0.50 over 0.72 for the detections of COVID-19.

 ### 5.1 Inference example